 By the late 20th century, however, the castle had fallen nearly into disrepair.
 A large grant and the enthusiasm of a group of local volunteers ensured it was saved and opened to the public in the early 2000s.

-The castle is open on Sundays, and entry to both the castle and the surrounding woods (as well as a volunteer-led tour) is just £3.50 for an adult.
+The castle is open Thursday to Sunday, and entry to both the castle and the surrounding woods (as well as a volunteer-led tour) is just £4 for an adult.

 How to get to Severndroog Castle: The easiest way to get to the castle is to take the Jubilee Line to North Greenwich, where you can get the 486 bus which will drop you right near the entrance.